PlayTensor/playtensor.github.io/manual/campaign/index.md

 ### Version Differences:
 - PC: contains campaigns A and B
-- Web Demo: contains campaign A
+- Demo: contains campaign A

 ### General Hints
 - Door status is hinted by its status light: cyan is unlocked, red is locked, black is power off.